redbooth/departure/README.md

 [Departure::Runner](https://github.com/departurerb/departure/blob/master/lib/departure/runner.rb)
-spawns a new process that runs the `pt-online-schema-change` binary present in the system, with the apropriate arguments for the generated SQL.
+spawns a new process that runs the `pt-online-schema-change` binary present in the system, with the appropriate arguments for the generated SQL.

-When an any error occurs, an `ActiveRecord::StatementInvalid` exception is raised and the migration is aborted, as all other ActiveRecord connection adapters.
+When any errors occur, an `ActiveRecord::StatementInvalid` exception is raised and the migration is aborted, as all other ActiveRecord connection adapters.